Väinameri

 It is the northern section of the Gulf of Riga, extending north to the eastern Baltic Sea.

 The area of the Väinameri Sea is about 2200 km2.

 The Väinameri Sea is home to the Väinameri Conservation area.

 The Kumari Channel is a shipping lane running north–south in the Väinameri.
-It is 35km long and has a minimum depth of five metres.
+It is 35 km long and has a minimum depth of five metres.
 The Rukki Channel runs east–west between Hiiumaa and the port of Rohuküla on the mainland.

+In World War One it was the site of a major naval battle between Germany and Post Imperial Russia.